 Jerry Jarvis, former National Leader of the Transcendental Meditation movement in the United States, unexpectedly passed away on March 14, 2018.

-A GoFundMe website has been set up to help his wife Debby pay funeral expenses and her own medical expenses.
+A GoFundMe website that had been set up to help his wife Debby pay funeral expenses and her own medical expenses raised over $100,000.
+May 30, 2018 UPDATE: Debby Jarvis passed away on May 25, 2018.

 A Facebook account at https://www.facebook.com/rememberingjerryj/ was set up to notify people of Jerry’s passing and to collect photos, condolences, and anecdotes.